sst/guide/_chapters/add-a-create-note-api.md

 There are some helpful comments in the code but we are doing a few simple things here.

 - Parse the input from the `event.body`.
 This represents the HTTP request parameters.
+- The `userId` is the one we get from the Cognito Identity Pool that we are using.
+Our API is called after the authentication is taken care of and the authentication info is a part of the event that triggers our API.
 - Make a call to DynamoDB to put a new object with a generated `noteId` and the current date as the `createdAt`.
 - Upon success, return the newly create note object with the HTTP status code `200` and response headers to enable **CORS (Cross-Origin Resource Sharing)**.
 - And if the DynamoDB call fails then return an error with the HTTP status code `500`.